angerangel/r3bazaar/README.md

 #Why a new version of Rebol?

-To give opportunity to everybody to contribute
+To give opportunity to everybody to contribute, to have a rebol *always up to date*, where pull request are alway considered and eventually merged in *maximum a week*.

 #How to build from source?